javapark1/geode-addon/doc/Workspaces-on-AWS-EC2-Instances.md

 ## Test Cluster

-You can run the `perf_test` app to ingest data into the cluster and monitor it using Pulse.
+You can run the `perf_test` app to ingest data into the cluster and monitor the region sizes increase from Pulse.

 First, create the `perf_test` app and edit its configuration file to point to the locator running on EC2.